IBM/zopeneditor-sample/README.md

 - Select the the `File > Settings > Open Preferences` menu.
 	- In the editor panel, a list of preference groups is displayed, along with editor tabs for both the User and Workspace Preferences.
 Switch these tabs respectively in the steps below to decide in which scope you want to add a preference.
 Selecting a preference on the left will insert it into the selected JSON editor tab on the right.
 Every preference option has a default that gets displayed in a hover together with a description.
 Adding a preference into the workspace or user preference editor means that you want to change the default to a new value.
     - Workspace preferences, as the name suggests are specific to the current workspace and stored inside the `.theia` directory at the root of that workspace.
 If you share the workspace with other users via Git then these should be shared as well as they are intended to be the same for all users.
 Here you would set preferences that should apply regardless of who makes the edits, such as the Tab size, or pathnames for copybooks etc.
     - User preferences, are for the current user and apply across different workspaces.
 These will be stored for the user in their home directory and not shared.
-Examples, for typical user preferences are related to accessibility such font sizes, editor behavior for code completion, but also z/OS host connections that include usernames and passwords, etc.
+Examples, for typical user preferences are related to accessibility such font sizes, editor behavior for code completion, but also z/OS host connections that include usernames and passwords, etc. Note, that workspace preferences override any user preference setting you define in both places.
 - Select the Workspace Preferences tab to see that the example workspace of the Wazi Docker image comes with a few preferences out of the box.
 These include the `"editor.autoSave"` setting, as well as a `"cobol.property-groups"` that defines the location of copybooks for the example programs.
 - Explore some of the Editor Settings to customize your workspace if needed:
 	- Expand the **Editor** preference group.